 Someone told Father Clifford that Diego and I were...you know.

 - The Sims: Sex is referred to only as "Woo Hoo!"

 - In the 1970s in the UK, a female journalist who had been in a bedroom with a former Ugandan cabinet minister during a dinner party claimed they had been "discussing Uganda".
-The satirical magazine Private Eye used "discussing Uganda" or "Ugandan relations" as this for years afterwards.
+The satirical magazine Private Eye used "discussing Uganda" or "Ugandan relations" like this for years afterward.